How to Manage ALIAS Records for Seamless Website Routing

 Watch for Propagation Delays: Managing DNS Timing

-If your setup starts feeling messy, it probably is.
-Clean up old records you’re not using anymore.
+When your arrangement begins to feel chaotic, then it is likely so. wipe out old records which you are no longer using.
 Makes things way easier to manage down the line and way less confusing when stuff goes wrong.

 Common Issues and Troubleshooting Resolving Problems